 What are the benefits of translation memory?

-Translation memory helps you translate faster, save costs, and keep your content consistent by reusing previously translated text.
+Translation memory has multiple benefits.
+It helps you translate faster, reduce translation rates, and keep your content consistent by reusing previously translated text.
 More specifically, it:

 Now let’s see a real-life example.